bdmendes/feup-cpm-touristic-wallet/README.md

 | -------------- | -------------- |
 ![statistics screen bar chart](docs/img/statistics_bar.png) | ![statistics screen pie chart](docs/img/statistics_pie.png) |

 Two charts are available: a bar chart and a pie chart.
-The bar chart shows the total amount of each currency in the wallet and the pie chart shows the size of the slice of each currency in the wallet.
+The bar chart shows the total amount of each currency in the wallet while the pie chart shows what percentage of the wallet is made up of each currency.

 The pie chart is interactive, allowing the user to hold on a currency to zoom on it.